Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/04a_ProcessActions.md

 ![Actions](../../Assets/Screenshots/ActindoWorkFlow/ProcessActions/ProcessActions.png "[Actions]")

 **Process actions**
+The list displays all actions that are matching the selected status.
+Depending on the settings, the displayed columns may vary.
+All fields are read-only.
+Click an action to display the corresponding process in the *Process ID* view, see [Process ID](./03a_Processes.md#process-id).

+> [Info] When clicking an action in the *Process actions* view, the selected action is displayed in the *Actions* tab of the corresponding *Process ID* view.
+The *Actions* tab of the *Process ID* view is, in fact, an excerpt of the *Process actions* menu entry.
+Click the *Logs* tab in the *Process ID* view for detailed information about the selected process actions, see [Logs](./06a_Logs.md).

 - *Status*
     Click the drop-down list to select a process status.
 The following statuses are available:
     - **All**
         Select this option to display all actions, regardless of their status.
-    - **In progress**
+    - **Active**
         Select this option to display the actions that are currently active.
     - **Done**
         Select this option to display the actions that have been already executed.
     - **Error**
         Select this option to display the actions that have given an error.
+    - **Error; automatic retry**
+        Select this option to display the actions that have given an error, but will be automatically retried.
     - **Suspended**
         Select this option to display the actions that have been manually paused.
     - **Process aborted**
         Select this option to display the actions included in a process that has been manually ended.

-The list displays all actions that are matching the selected status.
-Depending on the settings, the displayed columns may vary.
-All fields are read-only.
-Click an action to display the corresponding process in the *Process ID* view, see [Process ID](./03a_Processes.md#process-id).

-> [Info] When clicking an action in the *Process actions* view, the selected action is displayed in the *Actions* tab of the corresponding *Process ID* view.
-The *Actions* tab of the *Process ID* view is, in fact, an excerpt of the *Process actions* menu entry.
-Click the *Logs* tab in the *Process ID* view for detailed information about the selected process actions, see [Logs](./06a_Logs.md).
+     - **Aborted**
+        Select this option to display the actions that has been manually ended.
+    - **Manual**
+        Select this option to display the actions that require a user decision.

+Depending on the status of the actions, the following functions are available in the editing toolbar.

 - [x]
     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all actions in the list are selected.

-Depending on the action status, the editing toolbar displays the following buttons:

 - ![Retry](../../Assets/Icons/Retry01.png "[Retry]") (Retry)
     Click this button to retry the action.
 This button is displayed if the action status is *Error*.